Architecture¶

 Controlled by websocket_outbound and websocket_inbound pipeline stages (disabled by default, opt-in).
 Runs on the same port as the proxy (ws://localhost:8080/ws?url=ws://target).
 SIGHUP reloads the scanner configuration without server restart.

 Connection lifecycle hooks: Each WebSocket connection gets a unique connection_id (UUID).
 Extension hooks fire on open, finding_detected (text frames with findings), and close events.
 Community records connection data to ws_connections SQLite table (target URL, origin, duration, frame counts, findings count, close code).
-Pro can override via extensions.set_ws_connection_hook() for richer per-connection analytics.
+Plugins may override via extensions.set_ws_connection_hook() for richer per-connection analytics.
 Hook calls run in thread pool via asyncio.to_thread() to avoid blocking the event loop.

 Policy enforcement: WebSocket findings are evaluated against the same policy as HTTP requests.
 Block action closes the connection immediately (frame not forwarded).
 Alert/log actions record findings and continue forwarding.